jonscrp/Air-Quality-Sensor/README.md

 * Step-by-step instructions to then connecting your App Script to the AQS through the Arduino IDE

 ## Versions 🛠
-### Air-Quality-Sensor-V2.1
+### Air-Quality-Sensor-V2.2
 This is our latest version of our Air Quality Sensor.
 The code on this page is the latest code.
+Version 2.2 of the AQS has the particulate matter code and has a different diplay board.
+The new screen is bigger now and uses different code in the file '''initializeOLED.ino'''
+### Air-Quality-Sensor-V2.1
+Code from version 2.1 of the Air Quality Sensor can be seen on the branch [Version-1](https://github.com/Community-Sensor-Lab/Air-Quality-Sensor/tree/Version-2.1)
 ### Air-Quality-Sensor-v1
 Code from the first version of the Air Quality Sensor can be seen on the branch [Version-1](https://github.com/Community-Sensor-Lab/Air-Quality-Sensor/tree/Version-1)